cdapio/cdap/cdap-docs/developer-manual/source/getting-started/dev-env.rst

 #.
 Before starting CDAP, disable audit logs by changing the ``audit.enabled`` setting in
    ``cdap-default.xml`` to ``false``.
 Otherwise, due to :cask-issue:`CDAP-5864`, Kafka errors will appear in the logs.
 #.
-In the case of IntelliJ, you can create a run configuration to run CDAP Local Sandbox:
+In the case of IntelliJ, you can create a run configuration to run CDAP Sandbox:

    1. Select ``Run > Edit`` Configurations...
    #.
 Add a new "Application" run configuration.
    #.
 Set "Main class" to be ``co.cask.cdap.StandaloneMain``.
    #.
 Set "VM options" to ``-Xmx1024m -XX:MaxPermSize=128m`` (for in-memory MapReduce jobs).
    #.
 Click "OK".
    #.
-You can now use this run configuration to start an instance of CDAP Local Sandbox.
+You can now use this run configuration to start an instance of CDAP Sandbox.

 This will allow you to start CDAP and access it from either the command line (:ref:`CLI <cli>`) or through the :ref:`HTTP RESTful API <http-restful-api>`.
 To start the CLI, you can either start